University of Oregon Sustainability Fellowship for Community-Engaged Learning

-The Sustainability Fellowship supports faculty in doing community-engaged learning or participatory action research, connects faculty with community partners and provides fellows with a network of colleagues who seek to incorporate issues of sustainability into their curricula.
+The Sustainability Fellowship supports faculty in doing community-engaged learning or participatory action research, connects faculty with community partners, and provides fellows with a network of colleagues who seek to incorporate issues of sustainability into their curricula.

-We welcome faculty from all disciplines and experience levels.
+Faculty come from all disciplines, ranks, and experience levels.
 We especially encourage faculty with no previous experience integrating community partnerships into curricula or doing participatory action research to consider the fellowship.
 Interdisciplinary team applications are also encouraged and accepted, as are applicants from previous fellows.

-- Develop partnerships for community-engaged learning in the Eugene/Springfield metropolitan area
+Develop partnerships for community-engaged learning and participatory action research.

-- Introduce and challenge understandings of sustainability through site visits, guest-lectures, shared readings and discussion
+Introduce and challenge understandings of sustainability through site visits, guest-lectures, shared readings, and discussions.

-- Build a network of faculty fellows – across disciplines and seniority – that supports integrating local issues into their courses
+Build a network of faculty – across disciplines and seniority – that supports integrating local issues into their courses.

-- Support and promote the work of faculty fellows and their students through multiple public channels
+Support and promote the work of Sustainability Fellows and their students through multiple public channels.

-- Earn up to $1,000 award for participation ($500 for initial participation in the summer workshop and $500 for a redesigned course syllabus by Fall term)
+Earn up to $1,500 award for participation ($500 for initial participation in the summer workshop and $1000 for a redesigned course materials).